pseewald/vim-anyfold/README.md

 ## Additional remarks

 1. *Filetype specific activation:*
-    Activate AnyFold for a selected \<filetype\> only with
+    Activate anyfold for a selected \<filetype\> only with

     ```vim
     autocmd Filetype <filetype> let anyfold_activate=1
     ```
-2. *Supported folding commands:* AnyFold uses `foldmethod=expr` to define folds.
+2. *Supported folding commands:* anyfold uses `foldmethod=expr` to define folds.
 Thus all commands that work with expression folding are supported.
-3. *Fold display:* AnyFold's minimalistic display of closed fold assumes that folds are highlighted by your color scheme.
+3. *Fold display:* anyfold's minimalistic display of closed fold assumes that folds are highlighted by your color scheme.
 If that is not the case, consider installing a suitable color scheme or highlight folds yourself by a command similar to

     ```vim
     hi Folded term=underline
     ```

-4. *Customization:* For expert configuration, AnyFold triggers an event `AnyFoldLoaded` after initialisation.
+4. *Customization:* For expert configuration, anyfold triggers an event `anyfoldLoaded` after initialisation.
 This enables user-defined startup steps such as

     ```vim
-    autocmd User AnyFoldLoaded normal zv
+    autocmd User anyfoldLoaded normal zv
     ```

    which unfolds the line in which the cursor is located when opening a file.
-5. *Documentation:* For more detailed instructions and information, read the included vim doc `:h AnyFold`.
+5. *Documentation:* For more detailed instructions and information, read the included vim doc `:h anyfold`.

 ## Options